AJsVoices/the-clandestine-providence/Shorts/Fall2018Contest/entry-v2.md

 I watched the sequences play like a movie in my head...
 The scene was so familiar I wanted to jump to the next memory but you drew me here, so here I'll stay - for you.

-The darkness.
+The darkness grew thick.
 I was afraid of the dark as a child.
 I still sleep with a small light on in the bathroom even now.
 Did you know that?
 The fog rolled in with my demon - my own personal monster.
 It whispered what I was thinking, 'monster'.

 No matter how many times I told myself I wasn't a monster, the words my mother said the day I sparked still echoed in my head.
 I was a monster.
 I thought I was past this, but obviously not.
 My dreams echoed my self worth.

 I knew what was next and I wanted to turn away to leave this aweful memory but I stayed because you drew me here.

+I
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1MTcxNTUyNTEsMjA3MjcyMjA2NywtOT
-Y4MjEzNV19
+eyJoaXN0b3J5IjpbMjEyODE0NjQwNCwtMTUxNzE1NTI1MSwyMD
+cyNzIyMDY3LC05NjgyMTM1XX0=
 -->